 chicken or tofu for the beans

 Keep all of the jars for yourself or share with a significant other and make his/her day.
 Here’s the full recipe!

 Author: Leanne Ray, MS, RDN

-Note: This will basically be an assembly line, so get all of those ingredients out and ready to roll!
-You will also need 4-32 oz mason jars with lids off.
+Note: This will basically be an assembly line, so it works best if all ingredients are out and ready.
+You will need 4-32 oz mason jars with lids off.

-2. Screw on lids tightly and store in refrigerator for up to 5 days.
+4. Screw on lids tightly and store in the refrigerator for up to 5 days.

 Homemade balsamic vinaigrette: Add the following to small jar: 1/2 cup olive oil, 1/4 cup balsamic vinegar, generous squeeze of honey and dijon mustard, salt & pepper to taste.
 Optional add-ins include dried oregano, garlic powder, red pepper flakes or shallots.
 Shake the jar like crazy until everything is well-combined.
 Use as much as you need for the salads and refrigerate the rest for later.